Program Overview

 Do I need to be CPR certified in order to be accepted into the program?

 You need to be CPR certified in order to participate in clinical activities, and this certification must remain valid throughout the entire program.
-CPR and physicals are NOT part of the application process.
+CPR certification is NOT part of the application process, but completed once the candidate is conditionally accepted.

 I understand that I will need to have a physical exam.
 Should I do that before I apply?